vi-universe/VxRail/support/vxverify_x-40-524/readme_vxv.txt

-Test 'vs_util' will not report failures for the post-upgrade test profiles (VXV-987) Test 'qedentv' is no longer required and is being removed from the host minion (VXV-989) VxTii report for each node will include an evacuation check listing the data to move and the objects at risk (VXV-753)
+Test 'vs_util' will not report failures for the post-upgrade test profiles (VXV-987) Test 'qedentv' is no longer required and is being removed from the host minion (VXV-989) VxTii report for each node will include an evacuation check listing the data to move and the objects at risk (VXV-753) Shell script vxverify.sh determines which Python to use and contains VxVerify 2, 3 & 4 in the same bundle (VXV-966)

 x.40.223 (expiry date: 2024 Mar 16)
 Test 'firewall' modified to only apply to upgrades to under VxRail 8.0.200 (VXV-986)